equinor/neqsim/README.md

 ## Contributing
 See the [getting started as a NeqSim developer](https://github.com/equinor/neqsim/wiki/Getting-started-as-a-NeqSim-developer) documentation.
 Please read [CONTRIBUTING.md](CONTRIBUTING.md) for details on our code of conduct, and the process for submitting pull requests.

-## Collaboration hub
+## Discussion forum
-Discussions related to NeqSim development and use is done using [Slack for NeqSim](https://neqsim.slack.com).
-Use the [invitation link](https://join.slack.com/t/neqsim/signup) to join the group.
+Questions related to neqsim can be posted in the [github discussion pages](https://github.com/equinor/neqsim/discussions).

 ## Versioning
 NeqSim use [SemVer](https://semver.org/) for versioning.